techtoys/Sharp-Color-Memory-LCD-EVK/README.md

 <img src = "./docs/Binary_file_loc.png">

-Epson has released [three tools](https://vdc.epson.com/display-controllers/s1d13c00-peripheral-circuit-sample-software-manual/viewdocument/611) to convert fonts and images to format compatible with S1D13C00.
+Epson has released [three tools](https://vdc.epson.com/display-controllers/s1d13c00-peripheral-circuit-sample-software-manual/viewdocument/611) to convert fonts and images to formats compatible with S1D13C00.

-Features of the tools are summarised below:
+Features of the tools are summarised as folllows:

 | Tool                            | Features                                                     |      |
 | ------------------------------- | ------------------------------------------------------------ | ---- |